 Learning

 FREE school visits are available at Howsham Mill.
-Howsham Mill is also piloting a transport subsidy in order bring more young people to Howsham Mill by removing financial barriers.
-Subsidies will be allocated in order of eligible applications.
-All state-funded primary schools who are hiring a coach are eligible to apply.
-Private schools are not eligible.
-Schools with their own transport are not eligible to apply.
-Schools with higher than average numbers of FSM pupils are eligible for a slightly larger subsidy.
+All state-funded primary schools who are hiring a coach can apply for a £115 transport subsidy.
+Private schools and schools with their own transport are not eligible to apply.
+Schools with higher than average numbers of FSM pupils can apply for a slightly larger subsidy.

 To book a school visit to Howsham Mill: